Saint Louis Colored School, Mercer District

 (d) Photographs and Description

 Photo By Thos E. Sims, Jr. Source: Insurance Analysis and Permanent Record – Property of Loudoun County School Board: Garrett Insurance Company (Fireman’s Fund Insurance Company), Leesburg, Virginia.
 October, 1940.
-(Blue Insurance Binder, LCPS Records Office, Round Hill, Loudoun, Co., Va.)
+(Blue Insurance Binder, Edwin Washington Archives.
+Round Hill, Loudoun, Co., Va.)
+This was a one story, one room detached frame building with metal roof on stone foundation.
+It was heated by a stove, the flue of which was brick of standard construction.
+In 1940, the insurance agent considered the school in fair condition and approximately 22′ x 34′.

 Picture taken 9/16/2016.
 According to owners, the old school house is now part of the larger home structure.
 Contemporary dry wall covers the old blackboard and hooks for clothing.
 According to Dan Dorsey, a resident of St. Louis, he attended this school before serving in World War Two.
 At the time, the exterior color was yellow.
 Hamlin School Lane, 35430.